pathtofile/tf_wireguard/README.md

 - A small Ubuntu 20.04 VM
 - An SSH keypair
 - A new admin user
-- Install and configure WireGuard server on port `51820`
+- Install and configure WireGuard server
 - Generate new wireguard server keys and output public key
 - Use cloud provider to only allow network connections to SSH, Wireguard, and ICMP.